Skip to content

 image.png

-Installing the with-http_stub_status_module Module (Linux):
+Installing with-http_stub_status_module Module (Linux):

 Enabling this module requires recompiling Nginx.
 The specific commands are as follows: